Sometimes Iceland can be known for some pretty unappetizing foods – fermented shark, sheep head, ram testicles! But it’s not all like that, I promise.

 Pro tip: Their soups are homemade and fresh every day – delicious with bread and Icelandic butter!

 If you plan ahead, there are plenty of great options for eating in Iceland.
-I always feel good about the quality of food offering, and without competition from big chains, the cozy atmosphere is always a memorable experience to add to the trip.
+I always feel good about the food quality, and without competition from big chains, the cozy atmosphere is always a memorable experience to add to the trip.

 Pin it for later!